Home / LSA Students / Academics & Requirements / Majors & Minors / Military Officer Education Programs (MOEP) /

 Students enrolled as midshipmen in the Navy Officer Education Program who successfully complete the program and receive a university degree are commissioned as officers in the Navy or Marine Corps.

 Graduates of the program have a wide range of job and career opportunities as commissioned officers in the Navy or Marine Corps.
-Navy officers may choose duty in surface ships, aviation, submarines, or nursing.
-Marine Corps officers may choose aviation, infantry, armor, artillery, and a wide variety of other specialties.
+Navy officers may be assigned duty in surface ships, aviation, submarines, special operations, or nursing.
+Marine Corps officers may be assigned aviation, infantry, armor, artillery, and a wide variety of other specialties.
 After graduation, all commissioned officers receive additional training in their chosen specialties.

 Four-Year, Three-Year, and Two-Year Programs